tacticstactics/Random_signal_generator/README.md

 # Random_signal_generator

-In signal analysis, random signals are required.

-We have prepared an analog and binary generator
+We have provided an analog and binary generator that can be used in signal processing.